AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 you can check if the item exists within the cache table and if it does then you can return an invalid result if the item doesn't exist within the cache table

-yuo hae to maintain a certain number of cache only, within the cache table.
+you have to maintain a certain number of cache only, within the cache table.

-for the topic 6, we learnt 4 different techniques parallel executiom a list with capacity stringbuilder and cache
+for the topic 6, we learnt 4 different techniques parallel execution a list with capacity stringbuilder and cache